Skip to main content

 If you've connected the EdgeDNS MCP server to Claude, ChatGPT, Gemini, Cursor, or any other AI assistant, you don't need to write any code.
 Just ask in plain English:

-"Use the OCSP Status tool to check example.com and explain anything that looks wrong in plain language."
+"Use the Revocation Status tool to check example.com and explain anything that looks wrong in plain language."

 The AI will figure out which tool to call, fill in the right parameters, run it, and then explain the result back to you.
 No copy-pasting between tabs.
 No reading raw JSON.
 No memorizing endpoint names.